Brotenko/QualityQuest/Docs/Technical Specifications/docs/storyflow.md

 * The PlayerCharacter looks for a suitable solution on HeapOverflow.
 * The PlayerCharacter simply starts working.

-The stats of the PlayerCharacter change according to the selected StoryFlowDecision and after the task has been completed, the next StoryFlowDecision is about the corresponding tests.
+The PlayerCharacterStatusValues of the PlayerCharacter change according to the selected StoryFlowDecision and after the task has been completed, the next StoryFlowDecision is about the corresponding tests.

 ![StoryFlow](diagrams/storyflow-diagrams/storyflow-decision-4.svg)